AlfredoGvz/plan_me_pj/README.md

 Attendees: Can book events and view their event schedule from the dashboard.
 Organizers: Can create, manage, and delete their events, as well as view booked events in their dashboard.

+**Create Events**

+To create events as an organizer:

+1. Make sure you are signed in with an organizer account.
+2. From the dashboard, click on the "Add Event" button to open the event creation form.
+3. Fill in all the required fields.
+Every input field in the form must be completed as all fields are mandatory.
+4. Alternatively, you can access the event creation form by clicking "Add Event" in the navigation bar.
+5. After creating an event, navigate to the "Hosted Events" tab in your dashboard to view all the events you've created.

 **Deletions**

 - Organizers can delete only the events they have created.